 7333 East Indian Plaza, Scottsdale

 Since it opened its doors in April 2013, Maya Day & Nightclub has been making a big splash in the Scottsdale club scene thanks to world-renowned music acts, massive parties, scantily clad staff, and more alcohol than you can shake a pool noodle at.
 The Day Club calls itself the “biggest Vegas-style pool party in Arizona,” just to give you some context.
-Whether you're shelling out cash for exclusive bottle service, sipping their signature Deep Blue Fishbowl cocktail, or slipping on a skimpy bikini, a meetup at Maya is all about making waves.
+Whether you're shelling out cash for exclusive bottle service, sipping their signature Deep Blue Fishbowl cocktail, or hanging out in a skimpy bikini, a meetup at Maya is all about making waves.
 For a look at upcoming parties and events, visit the Maya Day & Nightclub website.

 Pointe Hilton Squaw Peak Resort